Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 Hurts had one of Philadelphia’s four rushing touchdowns and the Eagles soared into the Super Bowl, forcing both of San Francisco’s quarterbacks out of the game with injuries and beating the wounded 49ers 31-7 in the NFC championship game on Sunday.

 The Eagles, who won the Super Bowl five years ago with a different coach and quarterback, will try to do it again behind the formidable duo of Hurts and coach Nick Sirianni.
-Philadelphia will play either the Cincinnati Bengals or former Eagles coach Andy Reid’s Kansas City Chiefs.
+Philadelphia will play former Eagles coach Andy Reid’s Kansas City Chiefs.

 “We get to do it because we did it better than anyone in the NFC this year,” Sirianni said.